marcellbarsony/notes/languages/rust/crates/crates.md

 ## Dependencies

-Dependencies added to `Cargo.toml` are available globally to all modules.
+Dependencies added to `Cargo.toml` are available globally to all modules

 ```toml
 // Cargo.toml